Check battery usage

 - No Cell Coverage and Low Signal means that your device is searching for a signal or being used with a low signal.

 - Backup & Restore indicates that your device has been backing up to iCloud or restoring from an iCloud backup.

-- Connected to Charger means the app was used only when your device was charging.
+- Connected to Charger means that the app was only used while your device was charging.

 You can also see when your device was last connected to a charger and the last charge level.

 Adjust settings to improve battery life

 While viewing your battery usage, you may receive a suggestion such as Enable Auto-Brightness or Adjust Display Brightness.
 This is because the software has determined that changing these settings could improve your battery life.

 Find out more about maximising the battery performance and lifespan of your iPhone, iPad or iPod touch.

 Use Low Power Mode